rdf-elixir/website/content/grax/ids.md

 ## Namespaces

 A Grax id spec module first has to `use Grax.Id.Spec` to make the necessary macros available.
 With that, you can start to lay out the structure of the namespace the identifiers with the `namespace/1` macro.
 It takes a string with a fragment of a URI and a `do` block which consists of nested `namespace` calls or definitions of id schemas, which we'll discuss later.
-The outermost `namespace` call must be an absolute URI and can be given also a namespace vocabulary term instead of a string, while the nested namespaces just define a fragment string which will be concatenated to parent namespace.
+The outermost `namespace` call must be an absolute URI and can be given also a namespace vocabulary term instead of a string, while the nested namespaces just define a fragment string which will be concatenated to the parent namespace.

 ```elixir
 defmodule Example.IdSpec do